 (a) An undergraduate may earn up to 20 elective credits, of the 180 minimum credits required for graduation, on a satisfactory/non-satisfactory (S/NS) basis.
 S/NS graded courses may not be used to satisfy major or general education requirements.
 Each instructor shall report numeric grades to the Registrar, who shall convert satisfactory grades (2.0 or greater) to S, and non-satisfactory grades (less than 2.0) to NS for the student's transcript.
 S/NS shall not be considered in computation of the grade-point average.

 (b) The student may indicate at the time of registration if she or he elects to take a course on an S/NS basis.
-The student can change to and from an S/NS option, through the seventh week of the quarter, through electronic registration.
+The student can change to and from an S/NS option on MyUW but must do so by the deadlines noted in the academic calendar for the given course’s term.
 There is no limit to the number of S/NS credits that a student can register for in a given quarter.
 Withdrawal from an S/NS course is subject to the same regulations as for any other course.

 (c) An instructor may not submit an S or NS in a course.
 S/NS grades shall appear on the transcript only in the event that the student is registered on an S/NS basis.